mmikowski/powercss/README.md

 - **MIT license**
 - **No dependencies**

-## Data policy
+## Data integrity policy
-Before we review an example, we should understand the data policy that PowerCSS exmploys: It does **not** puts does not change any argument values **unless** explicitly explainged in API specification.
-Any other data structure provided to PowerCSS is **copied** and can be used again later without fear of it being modified by PowerCSS at any time.
-For the inverse reason, PowerCSS does **not** return pointers to its data.
-Instead it provides snapshots using `_getAssetJson_` and `_getAssetIdList_`.
+Unless explicitly stated otherwise, all arguments provided to PowerCSS are **copied** and will never be changed by PowerCSS.
+Conversely, PowerCSS does **not** return pointers to its data; instead one can acquire data snapshots using `_getAssetJson_` and `_getAssetIdList_`.

 ## Example 001: The basics
-We were careful to change as little of the existing CSS work-flow as possible.
-If we are comfortable with using static CSS, this should look pretty familiar:
+We were careful to change as little of the existing CSS work-flow as
+possible:

 1. Create an HTML document
 2. Start a JavaScript file
-3. Add virtual stylesheets
+3. Add (virtual) stylesheets
-4. Add and use a virtual cascade
+4. Add and use a (virtual) cascade

-Let's now walk through these steps.
+Let's walk through these steps.

 ### 1. Create an HTML document
 Let's create an HTML file named `pcss._ex001_.html` to illustrate